YOLOv8 Pose Estimation#

 }

-vcap.release(); // Release video capture resources
+vcap.release(); // Release video resources if runflag is false

 return false;